ccastil1/SoftwareEngineering/README.md

     and run `rails server -b 0.0.0.0`.
 Then, you should be able to load the root page at localhost:3000.

+## How to deploy
+* Deployment works by pulling down the lastest version of the master from Github and deploying it to the main node.
+This is done with `cap production deploy`

 ## Master setup
 * Open up ports 22, 80, and 443 for outside access